hashicorp/terraform-provider-azuread/website/docs/d/application.html.markdown

 * `oauth2_permissions` - A collection of OAuth 2.0 permission scopes that the web API (resource) app exposes to client apps.
 Each permission is covered by a `oauth2_permission` block as documented below.

+* `app_roles` - A collection of `app_role` blocks as documented below.
+For more information https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles

 ---

 `required_resource_access` block exports the following: